pintergreg/software-engineering/lectures/10_planning.md

 4. review and summarise the risks
     - review and summarise the output,
     - especially focusing on risks that only one person identified,
-    - or risks where multiple people disgree on the priority
+    - or risks where multiple people disagree on the priority

 :::::::::
 ::::::::: {.column width="40%"}